gfonseca18/100-Python-Challenges/2-Section.md

 8 - Write a function that takes a number as an argument and returns “Fizz”, “Buzz” or “FizzBuzz”.
 If the number is a multiple of 3, the function should return ”Fizz”.
 If the number is a multiple of both 3 and 5 return “FizzBuzz”.
 If the number is not a multiple of either 3 or 5, return the number itself.

 #### Calculate the number of numerical digits in a String

+#### Calculate the length of a number
+12 - write a function that chooses a random number “ n ” from 1 and 5000 (inclusive) and then calculates the length of this number “ n ”.
+Do not use the built-in function “ len ” to calculate the length.
 9 - Write a function that calculates the number of numerical digits in a string

 - input_string = “cool6544”